 - The panel may have inspected the property beforehand — you'll have been notified if so

 Tribunals are inquisitorial, not adversarial.
 The panel asks questions; you don't cross-examine the landlord.
 Be calm, factual, and stick to your numbers.
+For a fuller picture of the process — the stage-by-stage timeline, what the panel weighs, and what a video hearing actually feels like — see what happens at a rent tribunal hearing.

 The decision and the new rent